jaypee2016/GradleWebAppEclipse/README.md

 # GradleWebAppEclipse
-Basic Web created by Gradle plugin in Eclipse
+Basic Web app created by Gradle plugin in Eclipse